2023 Most Popular General Psychology Master's Degree Schools in Virginia

 Check out the psychology master's degree programs at these schools if you want to attend one of the most popular in Virginia.

-Our 2023 rankings named George Mason University the most popular school in Virginia for general psychology students working on their master’s degree.
+Our analysis found George Mason University to be the most popular school for general psychology students who want to pursue a master’s degree in Virginia.
 GMU is a very large public school located in the large suburb of Fairfax.

 Of the 67 students majoring in psychology at GMU, 33% are male and 67% are female.